-If you’re facing a financial hardship, such as unemployment or a medical emergency, some lenders, including Connext, allow you to enter your loans into forbearance.
+If you’re facing a financial hardship, such as unemployment or a medical emergency, some lenders, including College Ave, allow you to enter your loans into forbearance.
 That means you postpone making payments without going into default or delinquency.

 However, interest will continue to accrue while your loans are in forbearance, so this should be a last resort when managing your loans.
 Make sure you understand all of the potential drawbacks of forbearance before applying.